-This popular investment strategy was developed by hedge fund billionaire Ray Dalio, originally as a way for his family to invest.
+This popular buy and hold investment strategy was developed by hedge fund billionaire Ray Dalio, originally as a way for his family to invest.

 Dalio was the founder of Bridgewater Associates and is a leader among investment professionals.
-During the 2008 financial crisis, the White House called in Dalio for his advice on how to resolve the crisis.
+During the 2008 financial crisis, the White House called in Dalio for his advice on how to resolve the crisis, for example.
 Not only this, Dalio predicted the financial crisis before it even happened.

 The All Weather Portfolio ETFs

 This diverse portfolio invests in the following assets with ETF’s, or Exchange Traded Funds.

 ETFs are index based funds that you can buy just like you buy stocks.
-Note the percent allocated to each asset class and the ETF symbol below.
+Note the percent allocated to each asset class in The All Weather Portfolio and the ETF symbol below.